MAD9137/f2024/docs/modules/week5/custom-table-cell.md

 # A Custom Struct for TableViewCell Information

-Often, you will have multiple pieces of data you want to display in a tableViewCell.
+Often, you will have multiple pieces of unique data you want to display in each tableViewCell.
 For example, you might want a unique title and image to be display in the cell's imageView and textLabel.
 This could be done by using an number of technologies like a dictionary, or an array of tuples, structs, or class objects.

 The best practice is to make a unique object (struct or class) that holds all the pieces of information for each cell - then make an array of those objects.
 This example with demonstrate how to make an array of simple Struct objects that holds all the properties for each cell.